 Contact a York County Family Law Attorney

+At Ilkhanoff & Silverstein, we have the skill and experience necessary to help you handle any child custody matter you may be facing.
+Attorney Bernard Ilkhanoff is proficient in handling custody jurisdictional issues between Maryland and Pennsylvania and is licensed to do so in both states.
 We know your children’s welfare is important and we will do everything possible to ensure their future well-being.
-Contact an experienced family law attorney at Ilkhanoff & Silverstein for qualified assistance with child custody, support, and visitation agreements.
+Contact an experienced divorce mediation attorney at Ilkhanoff & Silverstein for qualified assistance with child custody, support, and visitation agreements.